browserengineering/book/book/animations.md

         super().__init__(cmds=cmds, is_noop=not should_save)
 ```

-Then add a `repr_recursive` method to `DisplayItem`.
-Also add an `is_noop`
+Then add a `repr_recursive` method to `DisplayItem` for debugging.
+Also add an
-parameter that indicates whether the `DisplayItem` has no effect.^[Recall that
+`is_noop` parameter that indicates whether the `DisplayItem` has no
-most of the time, the visual effect `DisplayItem`s generated by
+effect.^[Recall that most of the time, the visual effect `DisplayItem`s
-`paint_visual_effects` don't do anything, because most elements don't have
+generated by `paint_visual_effects` don't do anything, because most elements
-a transform, oapcity or blend mode.]
-That way, printing out the display list
+don't have a transform, opacity or blend mode.]
+That way, printing out the
-will skip irrelevant visual effects.
+display list will skip irrelevant visual effects.

 ``` {.python expected=False}
 class DisplayItem: